sercanai/ScreenASO/docs/user-agreement.md

 ## 6. Intellectual Property

-All code in this repository is proprietary and licensed under the commercial terms agreed with the developer.
-App metadata, review excerpts, and assets belong to their respective owners (Apple, Google, and the apps’ publishers).
-You may use the Tool to analyze that publicly available data, but you may not claim ownership of third-party content or republish it in violation of the source platform’s terms or your commercial agreement.
+The source code of Screen ASO is released under the MIT License.
+App metadata, review excerpts, and assets belong to their respective owners (Apple, Google, and the apps' publishers).
+You may use the Tool to analyze that publicly available data, but you may not claim ownership of third-party content or republish it in violation of the source platform's terms.

 ## 7. Disclaimers